OpenSLO/OpenSLO/README.md

   - the `openslo.com/` is reserved for OpenSLO usage
 - **indicator** optional, represents the Service Level Indicator (SLI), described in [SLI](#sli) section.
+  One of `indicator` or `indicatorRef` must be given.
 - **indicatorRef** optional, this is the name of Service Level Indicator (SLI).
   One of `indicator` or `indicatorRef` must be given.
-- **timeWindow[ ]** *TimeWindow* is a list but accepting only exactly one item, one of the rolling or calendar aligned time window:
+- **timeWindow[ ]** optional, *TimeWindow* is a list but accepting only exactly one item, one of the rolling or calendar aligned time window:
   - Rolling time window.
-Minimum duration for rolling time window is 5 minutes, maximum 31 days).
-Duration should be provided in shorthand format e.g. 5m, 31d.
+Duration should be provided in shorthand format e.g. 5m, 4w, 31d.
   - Calendar Aligned time window.
-Minimum duration for calendar aligned time window is 1 day and maximum is 366 days.
-Duration should be provided in shorthand format eg. 1d, 366d.
+Duration should be provided in shorthand format eg. 1d, 2M, 1Q, 366d.

 - **description** *string* optional field, contains at most 1050 characters

 - **budgetingMethod** *enum(Occurrences \| Timeslices)*, required field
-  - Occurrences method uses a ratio of counts of good events and total count of the event.
+  - Occurrences method uses a ratio of counts of good events to the total count of the events.
   - Timeslices method uses a ratio of good time slices vs. total time slices in a budgeting period.

 - **objectives[ ]** *Threshold*, required field, described in [Objectives](#objectives)